Darokahn/blocks-language/language.md

 Static code blocks will do their post-check before returning.
 If the check succeeds, the block will run again with its scope preserved.
 It will only break this cycle if its post-check fails or if return is explicitly called.

-to create a static instance of a dynamic code block (essentially running it), prefix it with another "$".
+to create a static instance of a dynamic code block (thereby running it), prefix it with another "$".
 Think of the dollar symbols as canceling each other out:

 	// this is equivalent to a static code block:
 	$${some code here;};